toaomatis/greenchoice-variable-tariffs/README.md

 # Greenchoice Variable Tariffs Sensor for Home Assistant

-Retrieve Variable Tariffs from the Greenchoice API based on your electrical and/or natural gas connection.
+Retrieve Variable Tariffs from the Greenchoice API based on your electrical and/or natural gas contract.

 ### Installation